Connection

 Parameters:

-: configure synchronous_commit option for transaction.
+• synchronous_commit: configure synchronous_commitopen in new window option for transaction.
 Default how it is in PostgreSQL.

 from psqlpy import IsolationLevel, ReadVariant, SynchronousCommit